logo

 “Oh, no, I’ve got a few more minutes,” the hotel owner glanced at her watch.

-“Who’s the guy, by the way?”
-I asked her without really knowing it was a man and without even caring how profoundly inappropriate my question was.
+“And who’s the guy, by the way?”
+I asked without really knowing if it was a man and without caring how profoundly inappropriate my question was.

 “He’s an old friend of mine.
 Why do you care?”
 She shrugged, not too concerned.